 A CINO can help disrupt traditional ways of doing business and institute more effective approaches.
 In doing so, CINOs nurture the entire ecosystem of innovation within their agencies.
 They’re positioned to take on difficult organizational management challenges like information silos, closed process systems, or simple resistance to change.

 Appointing a CINO signals an agency’s commitment to innovation and provides an actual mechanism for execution.
 We know that it’s not enough to talk about innovation; it’s essential to commit to activities that apply innovative thinking.
 To explicitly and seriously embrace innovation, an organization needs to put it in the context where it returns the highest value.
 A senior point person is essential.
-“Innovation can't be an ’other duty as assigned,’ or an add-on -- it needs to be somebody's job,” argues Chris Gerdes, CINO for DOT [Interview, in-person, 7/1/2016].
-Appointing a CINO to senior level leadership demonstrates that commitment and also makes it easier for new approaches to be embedded within core processes.
+“Innovation can't be an ’other duty as assigned,’ or an add-on -- it needs to be somebody's job,” argues Chris Gerdes, CINO for DOT.
+[Gerdes, C., phone interview by Policy Design Lab, July 1, 2016] Appointing a CINO to senior level leadership demonstrates that commitment and also makes it easier for new approaches to be embedded within core processes.
 CINOs also help to “de-risk” innovation, using smart risk management and guiding departments through the transition between old and new processes.

-How: Pathways for institutionalizing innovation leadership:
+How

 There’s no single playbook for how to define a CINO role; senior leaders have created and scoped this role in a variety of ways that best address their agency’s needs.
 In all cases, though, it’s important to have a clear understanding of a CINO’s mission, role, and authority within an agency, in order to attract the most qualified candidates and to enable them to succeed.
 In some instances, it may be more appropriate to promote operational innovation by designating an innovation “home” in key functional roles such as human resources (HR), legal, and acquisition. [[Crosslink operational innovation content]] In other contexts where the top priorities involve technology integration and deployment, a Chief Technology Officer (CTO) may also be a suitable leadership “home” for an innovation portfolio.
-In other instances, agencies designate their Chief Information Officers (CIO) as the lead for identifying and mplementing innovative activities.
+In other instances, agencies designate their Chief Information Officers (CIO) as the lead for identifying and implementing innovative activities.
 Varied CxO arrangements for CINO roles may best fit agencies’ organizational structures and missions (see the box below).